Meet Lionheart Theatre Company’s Board of Directors

 E. Scott King, President

-Scott King has worked in education for the last 30 years and is currently the District ESOL and Title III Coordinator for the Barrow County School System.
-Scott works with the District’s schools and leadership/administration teams in developing and maintaining required as well as supplemental services to culturally and linguistically diverse students and populations.
-Scott also is in charge of of the District’s Migrant Education Program.
-In addition, Scott teaches the Spanish-English Medical Interpreting Certificate Course for UGA and the Cultural Issues Course for ESOL Endorsement for the NE GA Regional Education Services Agency.
+Now retired, Scott King has worked in education for the last 30 years and was the District ESOL and Title III Coordinator for the Barrow County School System.
+Scott worked with the District’s schools and leadership/administration teams in developing and maintaining required as well as supplemental services to culturally and linguistically diverse students and populations.
+Scott was also in charge of of the District’s Migrant Education Program.
+In addition, Scott taught the Spanish-English Medical Interpreting Certificate Course for UGA and the Cultural Issues Course for ESOL Endorsement for the NE GA Regional Education Services Agency.

 Janet Conant